Forming a New Landlord Association

 WAA Helps Landlords Get Organized!

-As Wisconsin's largest state-wide landlord organization,, WAA supports and encourages landlord groups to get together on a regular basis.
+As Wisconsin's largest state-wide landlord organization,, WAA encourages landlord groups to get together on a regular basis.
 Such groups allow landlords and property managers to network with each other and to effectively address specific issues of Local concern.

 How to Start a Local Apartment Association